SpaceFoon/Ez-Game-Audio-Conversion/README.md

 # EZ-Game-Audio-Conversion

-Convert ALL your audio files to other formats in just a few clicks.
+Simple batch audio conversion.

+Multi-threaded and portable.

+Just extract the zip and run the app.

-This is a command-line application that allows you to search for audio files in a specified directory and its subdirectories, then convert them to different output formats.
+Search for audio files in a specified directory and its subdirectories, then convert them to different output formats.

 I made this for myself and other game devs that have run into the problem of of having hundrededs and sometimes thousands of audio files, all in different formats, that needed to be converted to a few other formats depending on the build target of the game.
 Not all game devs are programmers, audio experts or even "power users".

+There should be no learning curve with this software.
+This softwares goal is to be as simple and easy as possible.
+To just work.

 Don't use this for audio meant to be used in a video editor!
+Video editors don't like the variable bit rate used.

-There is https://ffmpeg-batch.sourceforge.io/ that does this but it's confusing and slower.
-In my testing it hungs and crashes and has weird dialogs that don't ask a question but require yes or no to continue.
+There is https://ffmpeg-batch.sourceforge.io/ that does this but it's confusing and slower but does much more if you need it.
+In my testing it hung and crashed a bit.

-My softwares goal is to be as simple and easy as possible and to just work.

 ## What